nikit0ns/Generator_QR_Code_Bot/README.md

 # @Generator_QR_Code_Bot - Telegram Bot

 - :lock: The Telegram Bot that generates QR-Code.
+- :link: The Bot can generate a QR-Code from text or a link.
-- :pencil: There is the `'bitly_api'` library is connected here to shorten links.
+- :pencil: There is the `'qrcode'` library is connected here.
 - :open_file_folder: The Bot has two commands: `/start`, `/help`.

 ---